My name is Taryn, and I’m The Vaccine Mom.

 I graduated from the University of South Florida College of Medicine with a degree in molecular medicine and graduate certificates in medical biochemistry, microbiology, and immunology.

 In graduate school, my research was primarily in virology (study of viruses).
-I worked with viruses such as eastern equine encephalitis virus (EEE), dengue, West Nile virus (WNV), human herpes viruses, human T-lymphotropic virus, influenza (flu), HIV, and others, for the University of South Florida, Infectious Disease Research Institute, and USF’s Center for Biological Defense.
+I worked with viruses such as eastern equine encephalitis virus (EEE), dengue, West Nile virus (WNV), human herpes viruses, human T-lymphotropic virus, influenza (flu), HIV, and others for the University of South Florida, Infectious Disease Research Institute, and USF’s Center for Biological Defense.

 After graduation, I took an immunology position at a Chemical and Biomedical Engineering Laboratory at the University of South Florida, where I researched how to increase the body’s response to DNA vaccines.
 I published my research in the American Journal of Tropical Medicine, Human Vaccines & Immunotherapeutics, ECS Transactions, and Plasma Medicine.

 As The Vaccine Mom, I contribute to various news outlets and magazines, freelance for journals, and have appeared on various online TV, national TV, patient portals, and podcasts.
-You can find out more about my appearances and contributions HERE.

-You can also visit me on LinkedIn for more.
+You can also visit me on LinkedIn for more on my professional experience.

 16 thoughts on “Who is The Vaccine Mom?